peercoin/rfcs/text/0029-PoWTargetTimespan/0029-PoWTargetTimespan.md

 `0.5 * 1.5 = 0.75 != 1`

-As such, we see that having an nInterval that greatly exceeds the block spacing is necessary to avoid additional nonlinear effects.
+As such, we see that having a smoothing `nInterval` that greatly exceeds 1 is necessary to avoid additional nonlinear effects.

 `t hours >> 1`